annamalaim0203-learning/rag-streamlit-app/SIMPLE_README.md

 ### Analogy
 Think of the LLM as an **AI writer who reads retrieved documents and writes a final answer**.

 ---

+2. FLAN-T5

+Definition (one line):
+FLAN-T5 is a pretrained language model that understands instructions and generates answers in natural language.

+Simple Analogy:
+FLAN-T5 is like a smart student who reads information and writes a clear answer for your question. 🧠

+3. LangChain

+Definition (one line):
+LangChain is a framework that connects LLMs, documents, embeddings, and vector databases to build AI applications.

+Simple Analogy:
+LangChain is like a manager who coordinates the search engine, documents, and AI model to produce the final answer. 🧩

+---